In this article, you will learn:

 Triggers let you add logic to your applications without having to use any code using a simple when, if, then, else sequence.
 This is the Trigger Editor that opens after you click the "+" sign.

-An Action is a change that will happen in the app when the Trigger fires.
+An Action or a Transition is a change that will happen in the app when the Trigger fires.

-There are many actions that you can take when the button in pressed.
+There are many Actions and Transitions that you can take when the button in pressed.

 This trigger is simple: